 In theory, the money hunters pay for these permits goes to fund conservation efforts.
-But, in a country such as Zimbabwe under the corrupt dictator Robert Mugabe, who was in power when Palmer got his lion, what were the chances any of that money reached the game parks?
+But, in a country like Zimbabwe under the corrupt dictator Robert Mugabe, who was in power when Palmer got his lion, what were the chances any of that money reached the game parks?

 Mugabe had a fondness for hard currencies, such as American dollars, that could be diverted to certain banks noted for their discretion about where their depositor’s money came from.

 The value of the big game hunting industry in Africa is murky.
-Africa Check says it’s worth about $200 million a year, but adds that this estimate is based on the only credible account that came from the academic journal Biological Conservation in 2006.
+Africa Check says it’s worth about $200 million a year but adds that this estimate is based on a single credible account that came from the academic journal Biological Conservation in 2006.

 Safari Club International is a pro-hunting group.
-It commissioned a study in 2015 that found that trophy hunting in southern Africa pumped $426 million a year into local economies and supported 53,000 jobs.
+It commissioned a study in 2015 that found that trophy hunting in southern Africa pumps $426 million a year into local economies and supports 53,000 jobs.
 Not so, says the Humane Society International.
 A study it commissioned found annual economic benefits of $132 million, and job creation of about 11,000.

-Depending on whose numbers you believe, the trophy-hunting business accounts for less than one percent of the gross domestic products of those countries that engage in it.
+Depending on whose numbers you believe, the trophy-hunting business accounts for less than one percent of the gross domestic products of the countries that engage in it.